BLOG ARTICLE

 In other words, merchants must pay fees to banks, credit card companies, and other financial institutions to accept traditional payments.

-Cryptocurrency transactions don’t involve third parties, so crypto transaction fees are almost always lower than traditional transaction fees.
+Cryptocurrency transactions don't involve third parties, so crypto transaction fees are almost always lower than traditional transaction fees.
+The table below puts the difference in concrete terms:

 Compared to credit card transactions, cryptocurrency is a more secure payment method.
 Fraudsters can steal credit and debit cards and use them to make unauthorized purchases.